Jespy616/The-Last-Game/documentation/UsersManual.md

 ## The screen is stuck on a black screen
 - refresh the page
 - If that doesn't work, [load your game](#loading-a-saved-game) or [start a new game](#starting-a-new-game)

+## The room generated wrong and I cant progress
+- This is a known issue that is planned to be fixed in a future update
+- Exit the game and [start a new game](#starting-a-new-game)

 # FAQs